mobbyg/otterlink/README.md

 # otterlink
-Your connection to the online world.
+Your connection to the online world of yesterday.